Jeansen/jeansen.github.io/_posts/2018-01-20-how-to-migrate-a-raspberry-pi-installation-to-lvm.md

     proc            /proc           proc    defaults          0       0
     PARTUUID=36c26eb6-01  /boot           vfat    defaults          0       2
     /dev/mapper/vg00-root  /               ext4    defaults,noatime  0       1

+## Be prepared for new kernels

+Finally, you'll have to make sure initramfs is rebuild whenever there are kernel updates.
+One options is to always do this after any APT upgrade sequence (done automatically by `unattended-upgrades`).

+To have APT rebuild initramfs after every upgrade, you'll have to put the following line in `/etc/apt/apt.con.d/99initramfs`

+    DPkg::Post-Invoke {"mkinitramfs -o /boot/initramfs.gz"}

+This should make sure `mkinitramfs` is called as the last instruction.

+If you do not have initramfs rebuild and you get a new kernel, then the new kernel will not be able to initiate LVM and mount your filesystems.
+You might see something similar to the following and be stuck in emergency mode:

+    WARNING: Failed to connect to lvmetad.
+Falling back to device scanning.
+    /dev/mapper/vg00-root: open failed: Permission denied
+    Failure to communicate with kernel device-mapper driver.
+    Incompatible libdevmapper 1.02.145 (2017-11-03) and kernel driver (unknown version).

+## All done

 That's it!
 Put this newly created SD card in your Raspberry Pi and see what will happen :-)